noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Key Scenes
 ### Please note that these dot points will be expanded and justified later on.
-I understand its not very helpful for me to just say this considering that you haven't seen the film and don't have any context around the events listed💀💀💀
+### I understand its not very helpful for me to just say this considering that you haven't seen the film and don't have any context or knowledge about the events listed but its all I have right now💀💀💀

 ## Arrest and interrogation scenes